willemolding/ProofBoy/README.md

 ProofBoy uses the following Consensys products:

 - [MetaMask SDK](https://metamask.io/sdk/) to obtain account information and allow the player to submit proposals and claims from the browser.
 It also uses the ['wallet_WatchAsset'](https://docs.metamask.io/wallet/how-to/display/tokens/) feature to allow the minted NFTs to display in the players wallet right away.
-- [Infura](https://www.infura.io/) to allow the Rust preimage-server to retrieve the journal and metadata from a proposal transactions to provide to the verifier
+- [Infura](https://www.infura.io/) to allow the Rust verifier to retrieve the journal and metadata from a proposal transactions.
+This makes verifying a claim as simple as proving the transaction hash to the verifier tool.
 - [Truffle](https://trufflesuite.com/) as the smart contract development suite
 - [Ganache](https://trufflesuite.com/docs/ganache/) for local testing